ankitvgupta/ankitvgupta.github.io/_posts/2017-11-05-unsupervised-machine-translation.md

 5. *Training Process*: Iterative training from an initial translation model.
 Start by inferring a [bilingual dictionary using monolingual data](https://arxiv.org/abs/1710.04087).
 The initial model is simply word-by-word translation using the parallel dictionary.
 Use the current model to translate each dataset and update the model and discriminator with the above loss function via gradient descent.
 Repeat until satisfied with the result.
 6. *Hyperparameter Selection*: Translate from language 1 to language 2 and back, and then calculate BLEU score between original inputs and their reconstructions.
 Do that in both directions, and take the average.
 The authors show that this metric correlates well with actual BLEU score using a parallel validation corpora.

 And that’s basically it.
 Again, there are details about the implementation that are worth looking into if you are trying to reimplement this result.
 In short, they get pretty good results, again approaching the level of supervised NMT.
-They also do a number of addendums to assess how well this is learning the translation.
+They also have a number of addendums to assess how well this is learning the translation.

 <hr>
 ### Similarities Between the Papers